videor/AutoPilotConditionalAccess/conditional-access-api-samples/02-test/readme.md

 Try the following challenge:

-:heavy_check_mark: Edit this logic app to send a custom message on Teams channel when the approval workflow selection is Reject copy-paste action.  <br />
+:heavy_check_mark: Edit this logic app to send a custom message on Teams channel when the approval workflow selection is Reject copy-paste action.

-:heavy_check_mark: Edit this logic app to delete the policy file in PROD OneDrive folder when the approval workflow selection is Reject copy-paste action. <br />
+:heavy_check_mark: Edit this logic app to delete the policy file in PROD OneDrive folder when the approval workflow selection is Reject copy-paste action.

 Finally, Try cloning the logic and build workflows to also support line of business application ids.
 If you would like to request a logic app to do this, please send a request on Twitter @Vi_Deora.